pkalivas/radiate/docs/source/objectives.md

 Because of the complexity of multi-objective problems, specialized selectors are available which are optimized for handling Pareto dominance and diversity:

 - `NSGA2Selector`: Implements the NSGA-II algorithm for non-dominated sorting and crowding distance
+- `NSGA3Selector`: Implements the NSGA-III algorithm for many-objective optimization
 - `TournamentNSGA2Selector`: Uses tournament selection with Pareto dominance

 Although, any selector can be used, these are optimized for multi-objective problems.
 The other selectors will work by computing a 'weight' based off of the pareto dominance and crowding distance, but they are not backed by any specific multi-objective algorithm.